-During the 1901-1902 winter season, Mrs. Thorndike once again was living elsewhere and 175 Marlborough was the home of Louis Cabot and his wife, Amy (Hemenway) Cabot.
+During the 1901-1902 winter season, Ellen Thorndike was again living elsewhere and 175 Marlborough was the home of Louis Cabot and his wife, Amy (Hemenway) Cabot.
 They also maintained homes in Brookline and Dover, New Hampshire.

-By the 1916-1917 winter season, 175 Marlborough had become the home of her son, Harry Hill Thorndike, an architect, and his wife, Lucy Barney (Gurnee) Thorndike.
-They had been living in France and had returned in about 1915, after which they lived in Newport and probably also lived at 175 Marlborough with his mother.
-He is shown as the owner on the 1928 and 1938 Bromley maps.
-They also continued to maintain a home in Newport and later also in Bar Harbor.
+By the 1916-1917 winter season, 175 Marlborough had become the home of Harry Hill Thorndike and Lucy Barney (Gurnee) Thorndike.
+They had been living in France and had returned in about 1915, after which they lived in Newport and probably also lived with his mother at 175 Marlborough when in Boston.
+They continued to maintain a home in Newport and later also in Bar Harbor.

 During the 1924-1925 winter season, the Thorndikes were traveling abroad and 175 Marlborough was the home of Frederic Munroe Burnham, a stockbroker and trustee, and his wife, Rosamond (Eliot) Burnham.
 They previously had lived in Manchester.
 By the 1925-1926 season, they had moved to 291 Commonwealth and the Thorndikes were living at 175 Marlborough again.

 Harry Thorndike died in April of 1938.
 Lucy Thorndike continued to live at 175 Marlborough until her death in June of 1967.

 On February 5, 1968, 175 Marlborough was purchased from Harry Hill Thorndike’s estate by Ronald L. Prosser, David T. O’Brien, Donald A. Dean, and Leo T. Hart, trustees of the One Seventy Five Marlboro Trust.